spookylukey/django-htmx-patterns/inline_partials.rst

        ...

-This approach can be extended with other needs, depending on your use cases.
+This approach can be extended with other functionality, depending on your use cases.